 Further surgery is not usually necessary after this.
 Methotrexate does not have the same risks of surgical tuberculosis injury.
 However, you will not be able to get pregnant for a few months after taking this medicine.

-Many surgeons recommend removing the foetus and correcting any internal damage.
+Many surgeons recommend removing the fetus and correcting any internal damage during a surgical procedure.

 This procedure is called a laparotomy.

-Your doctor will insert a small camera through a small hole to make sure they see their work.
-The surgeon then removes the foetus and repairs any damage to the fallopian tube.
+Your doctor will insert a small camera in this surgical procedure, through a small hole to make sure they see their work.
+The surgeon then removes the fetus and repairs any damage to the fallopian tube.